stanislaw/notes_on_software_engineering/README.md

   main agenda.
 This is especially problematic when an individual undermines the shared position of the team by introducing misalignment.

+### Briefing out

+When a meeting involves an external party, it is sometimes useful to meet again with a smaller group in a so-called debrief meeting to discuss the results and action points.
+During such a meeting, the collected information, impressions, the team's performance during the meeting, and the further strategy can be discussed to prepare for the next round of exchanges with the external party, such as a customer, a supplier, or a project partner.

+Debriefs can also be useful for onboarding new people into the project work, as well as for keeping the existing team aligned on the ongoing engineering activities and the latest project status.

 ### Sharing Screen & Presenting Material

 - Share only the relevant content - close unrelated applications, especially